MichelNivard/tidyllama/README.md

 ## next steps

-1. repalce Llama for soemthign with a better licence
+1. replace Llama for an alternative with a better licence
-2. replace ChatGPT with a 65b Llama based model to enerate the Q&A in order to escape the use of ChatGPT and avoid conflicts with their terms of service if this ever progresses form reseach to an open acccess model.
+2. replace ChatGPT with a 65b Llama based model to generate the Q&A in order to escape the use of ChatGPT and avoid conflicts with their terms of service if this ever progresses form reseach to an open acccess model.
-3. implement a quantized CPU friedly evrsino fo the odel tha fits in uder 5Gb s it can run on light macbooks and laptops.
+3. implement a quantized CPU friedly verison of the model that fits in uder 5Gb & can run on light macbooks and laptops.

 all licences are inheritted from OpenAI (generating training data for reseach perposes only) and meta (Llama model licence).